 The interference noise source emulates crosstalk and other noise which cannot be equalized by the receiver.
 It is sufficient in the test setup to connect the interference noise source to one wire of the ENRZ quad at a time since these distortions will be seen by all subchannels.
 If the noise source is connected to more than one wire of the ENRZ quad, then the noise for each wire must be uncorrelated to the other wires.
-If the noise source is connected to one wire at a time, then the test should be repeated for each of the four possible injection points.
+If the noise source is connected to the other wires.
+If the noise source is connected to the other wires.
+If the noise source is connected to the other wires.
+If the noise source is connected to no wire at a time, then the test should be repeated for each of the four possible injection points.

-The interference noise source generates white Gaussian noise with an adjustable amplitude.
-The power spectral density of the interference noise source shall be flat (within a tolerance of \pm 3 dB) across the frequency range from $f{II\ min}$ to 0.5 times the baud rate.

-The amplitude of the interference noise source may be calibrated using the test setup shown in Figure 22-16.
-The filter shown in the figure shall have a cutoff frequency that is greater than or equal to 0.5 times the baud rate, and a roll-off of 40 dB per decade or less.
+- 1 The interference noise source generates white Gaussian noise with an adjustable - 2 amplitude.
+The power spectral density of the interference noise source shall be flat - 3 (within a tolerance of $\pm$ 3 dB) across the frequency range from $f{ILmin}$ to 0.5 times the 4 baud rate. - 5 6 The amplitude of the interference noise source may be calibrated using the test setup 7 shown in Figure 22-16.
+The filter shown in the figure shall have a cutoff frequency that 8 is greater than or equal to 0.5 times the baud rate, and a roll-off of 40 dB per decade or 9 less.